Lee Molyneux

-Lee Robert Molyneux (born 24 February 1989) is an English former profesional footballer.
+Lee Robert Molyneux (born 24 February 1989) is an English former professional footballer.

 Specifically a full back, he began his career with Everton in 2000.
 Having progressed through the club's youth academy, Molyneux made his debut for the reserve team at the age of 16 and developed a reputation as a set piece specialist.
 He represented England at under-16, under-17 and under-18 levels.
-He joined Southampton in 2009, where he made his first team debut and spent time on loan with Port Vale before being released from his contract in the summer of 2010.
-He then turned out nine times for Plymouth Argyle, before leaving the club in January 2011.
+He joined Southampton in 2009, where he made his first-team debut and spent time on loan with Port Vale before being released from his contract in the summer of 2010.
+He then turned out nine times for Plymouth Argyle before leaving the club in January 2011.

 After a spell in prison for assault, he returned to the English Football League in August 2012 when he signed with Accrington Stanley.
 After an impressive season with Stanley, he was signed by Crewe Alexandra in July 2013.
-He joined Rochdale on loan in November 2013, and re-joined Accrington Stanley on loan in January 2014 and October 2014.
-He signed with Tranmere Rovers in January 2015, and moved on to Morecambe four months later.
-He dropped into non-league football with Guiseley in August 2017, and spent the second half of the 2017–18 season on loan at Chorley, where he won the Lancashire FA Challenge Trophy.
-He joined Barrow in July 2018, before signing with Cymru Premier club Bala Town 12 months later.
+He joined Rochdale on loan in November 2013 and re-joined Accrington Stanley on loan in January 2014 and October 2014.
+He signed with Tranmere Rovers in January 2015 and moved on to Morecambe four months later.
+He dropped into non-League football with Guiseley in August 2017 and spent the second half of the 2017–18 season on loan at Chorley, where he won the Lancashire FA Challenge Trophy.
+He joined Barrow in July 2018 before signing with Cymru Premier club Bala Town 12 months later.

 Club career

 Everton

 Molyneux was born in Huyton, Merseyside, and was in the youth team at Wrexham between the ages seven and nine, before he joined the Everton academy.
 He made his debut for the reserve team at 16.
-He was also capped by England at under-16, under-17 and under-18 levels.
-He had a good start to the 2007–08 season, featuring on the bench in five games for Everton's first team, but suffered from a back injury which kept him out for the majority of the season.
-He had the option to sign a further year at Everton, but with Leighton Baines firmly established in the first team he decided to look for first-team action elsewhere.
+In March 2006 Molyneux signed his first professional contract, running until June 2008.
+From the summer of 2008, he was on a month-by-month contract.

 Southampton

 He signed for Southampton on a two-and-a-half-year contract on 2 January 2009.
 He made his "Saints" debut against Barnsley on 10 January.
 He was sent off for two bookings against Swansea City on 31 January, four games into his professional career.
-The clbu were relegated rom the Championship and he failed to establish himself in the first-team under new manager Alan Pardew.
+The club were relegated from the Championship and he failed to establish himself in the first-team under new manager Alan Pardew.
 On 25 March 2010, he joined Port Vale on loan until the end of the season, having not settled in well at Southampton.
 However, he never made an appearance for Vale, except in the Staffordshire Senior Cup final – a tournament for the club's reserve players – and returned to the south coast in the summer.